scenty/OPEN-OHC/README.md

 # OPEN-OHC
 Ocean Projection and Extension neural Network (OPEN) by Dr. W Lu, Fuzhou University (luwf@fzu.edu.cn).
-Major contributers of this study include:

-Mr Haojie Zhang, Gratudate student in Fuzhou University (https://github.com/fzu-zhj)

-Dr Xiao-Hai Yan, University of Delaware

-Dr Hua Su, Fuzhou University

-Ms Tian Qin, Gratudate student in Fuzhou University

-Dr Xupu Geng, Xiamen University
 # Introduction
 The code is for pre-processing, training, testing, and visualization of Ocean Projection and Extension neural Network (OPEN) Ocean Heat Content (OHC) dataset.
 The work was published in Remote Sensing ([Su et al, 2020, RS](https://www.researchgate.net/publication/343019246_OPEN_A_New_Estimation_of_Global_Ocean_Heat_Content_for_Upper_2000_Meters_from_Remote_Sensing_Data)).